 The Lamp is the campaigning magazine of the NSWNMA, published monthly (except January) and sent to every member of the Association.

-The most recent issues can be found in our Publications area.
+The most recent issues can be found in our Lamp website.
 In addition, Informit provides free access to an archive of full text editions dating back to 2005 (volume 62).

 Click here to access the Lamp archive on Informit.